-Nepal's current set of banknotes has an image of Mount Everest in the Himalaya on the front side.
+The Nepal Rastra Bank, the Central Bank of Nepal, issue Nepal’s current banknote series.
+The notes feature Mount Everest in the Himalayas on the front side.
 The older Nepalese Rupee banknotes had the image of the old King.
 These older notes are no longer used for payments.

 Coins in Nepal

 Nepalese coins are in only two denominations: 1 rupee and 2 rupees.
 Like the banknotes, they feature an image of Mt.
 Everest.